IEK-5/PV-GRIP/README.md

 ### Requirements

-To run the PV-GRIP, each node should have a docker installed, with user privileges to run docker images (optionally user privileges to set up network interfaces).
+To run the PV-GRIP, each node should have a docker installed, with user privileges to run docker images (optionally, user privileges to set up network interfaces).
 Further, scripts below assume that tools `curl`, `awk`, `jq`, `bc` are present on the system.